Psalms For Life

 Hoping in God’s goodness

-Seeing others grossly mistreated, we want to tell their abusers off.
-In David’s imagined talk, he does just that, but with a twist: he lets his angry words against the brute lead him to the God who cares.
+Seeing gross injustice done, David doesn’t just tell its perpetrator off.
+He lets his angry words against the brute lead him to the God who cares.

 A David psalm.
 When Doeg the Edomite went and told Saul, “David went to Ahimelech’s house.”